diogopereira/SpeedTestCollector/README.md

 # SpeedTestCollector
-Script to test your internet speed and store in files by day
+Script to test your internet speed and store in files by day.

 Usage
 ~~~~~~